Calibrating Decision Robustness via Inverse Conformal Risk Control: Methodology

 \begin{assumption}[Majorant consistency] For each robustness level $\lambda$ and context $x$, let $z^*_\lambda(x)$ be a measurable robust selector.
 For all $\lambda_1\le \lambda_2$, there is

 \end{assumption}

 \Cref{ass:majorant} describes the condition that shrinking the uncertainty set does not increase the conditional expected realized cost.
 It holds in a broad range of standard optimization problems, including robust linear optimization with polyhedral or ellipsoidal uncertainty sets \cite{ben1999robust}, robust quadratic optimization, regression with convex loss functions (\eg, squared, absolute, or Huber loss) under norm-ball uncertainty \cite{ben2001lectures}, and robust classification with convex surrogate losses (\eg, hinge or logistic) \cite{bertsimas2011theory}.
-It is also directly implied by distributionally robust optimization (DRO) formulations with Wasserstein or $\phi$-divergence balls, where monotonicity of the robust objective in the size of the ball is well established \cite{delage2010distributionally, rahimian2019distributionally, mohajerin2018data}.
-We present an example and a counterexample for \Cref{ass:majorant} in Appendix~\ref{append:exp}.
+It is also directly implied by DRO formulations with Wasserstein or $\phi$-divergence balls, where monotonicity of the robust objective in the size of the ball is well established \cite{delage2010distributionally}.
+Nevertheless, we emphasize that this assumption is not required for the practical applicability of our algorithm.
+Even when the resulting trade-off curve is non-monotone and a Pareto frontier does not naturally arise, one can manually prune the constructed frontier to recover a well-defined Pareto frontier (Step~\ref{step:prune} in \Cref{alg}).
+For more intuition, we provide an example and a counterexample of \Cref{ass:majorant} in Appendix~\ref{app:majorant}.

 Combined with the properties of nested uncertainty sets and bounded regret in our problem setting, we can prove that the image of the trade-off curve coincides with the Pareto frontier of the robust policy family.
-The proof can be found in Appendix~\ref{append:proof-pareto}.

 \begin{proposition}[True Pareto frontier] Let $\alpha_I(\lambda)\coloneqq\mathbb{E}[I_\lambda(X,Y)]$ and $\alpha_R(\lambda)\coloneqq\mathbb{E}[R_\lambda(X,Y)]$.
 Under Assumption~\ref{ass:majorant}, for any $\lambda_1\le \lambda_2$,